 Smart Planning

 Is your vision to address decision-making problems in transportation through rigorous and up-to-date tools?
 Learn how to develop and master decision support systems.
-Apply them to the field of strategic infrastructure planning or service scheduling, or operational management of networks.
+Apply them to the field of strategic infrastructure planning service scheduling, or operational management of networks.
 Become a Smart Planning expert in freight and passenger transport.
 Choose the Smart Planning study curriculum.

 Specific Subjects